Jayesh-Vadnere/IMDB_Movies_Analysis/README.md

 replaced by median values.
 After data cleaning, data is left with about 4800 rows and 8 Columns.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+## Data Analysis:<br/>
-Data Analysis: Here, we will explore the data to understand the relationships between different variables.
+Here, we will explore the data to understand the relationships between different variables.
 We might look at the correlation between movie ratings and other factors like genre, director, budget, etc.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-A. Movie Genre Analysis: Analyze the distribution of movie genres and their impact on the IMDB score.
+## A. Movie Genre Analysis:<br/>
+Analyze the distribution of movie genres and their impact on the IMDB score.
 Task: Determine the most common genres of movies in the dataset.
 Then, for each genre, calculate descriptive statistics (mean, median, mode, range, variance, standard deviation) of the IMDB scores.

 ![](A0.PNG)